cholick/workstation_ansible/README.md

       * Move right a space: ⌃→

 ### Replacement for OSX Role
-Not actually running Ansible, this playbook has decayed too much over time.
 Replacement scirpt for the OSX role

 ```shell
 defaults write -g KeyRepeat -int 2